Preparation#

 Reading material#

 In the Think Python (TP) book, filenames and paths are covered in the first section of Chapter 13 Files and Databases: Filenames and paths.
 Reading files is explained already in Section 7.2.
 Reading the word list.
+Writing to files is not covered in TP.
 For writing and reading files, look at the first three sections of the lecture notes for the CS50 Course Lecture 6 File I/O.

 Copy-and-Run#